jtsaito/stripe-checkout/README.md

 # stripe-checkout
-Test implementation for strip checkout

-# Stripe Checkout's ENV variables
-Stripe Checkout requires the presence of the following two ENV variables set up in the corresponding stripe initializer.
+Minimal implementation for Stripe Checkout for Rails using the `stripe` gem.

 # Test
 Run app with environment varialbes `PUBLISHABLE_KEY` and `SECRET_KEY`